Welcome to the Forestry education content area. There are games, fun forestry facts, activities and teacher resources. If you cannot find what you

 here to get more details.

 This is a one week (Sunday through Saturday) coeducational summer camp program for high school students interested in pursuing a career in forestry or natural resources.
-Students will learn about working in the field of natural resources, educational requirements, employment and career opportunities in forestry, water resources, and other related disciplines from teams of natural resource professionals.

 it takes to enter the Environmental field and courses of study needed.